Best Photo Paper for Canon PIXMA PRO-200

 💰 Budget Pick

-Best For: Proofing and everyday printing
+Best For: Proofing and casual school projects

 Rating: ★★★★☆